AbylayDosymbek/4DAA/README.md

 1. Run - Edit Configurations - New Application - In the Main class we choose graph.App
 2. Working directory - Copy Path/Reference of 4DAA [assignment4] - in edit configuration we past the Path/Reference directory and apply it.
 3. Run the project by this configuration
+4. If it says that configuration is still incorrect - press continue anyway.

 ---